100% Polyester - Polyester has the highest crease resistance, retains its shape, has

 Football jersey - A jersey shirt with a slight v-neck, stitched yoke and one-half-length to three-quarter-length sleeves.

 Forward shoulders - The positioning of shoulder seams so they don’t lie directly across the top of the shoulders.
-Rather, the seams lie slightly forward.
-This prevents the neck from falling backwards, making an uncomfortable fit for the wearer.
+Instead, the seams lie slightly forward.
+This prevents the neck from falling backwards and making an uncomfortable fit for the wearer.

 Fused lining - A lining that is fused to the two outer plies with solvent, heat and pressure.
 It's used to stabilize or stiffen parts of a garment, such as a pocket or collar.